-- b.
-Presentation of Evidence.
-The Dean shall proceed first with the presentation of evidence, followed by the Respondent. - c.
+- Presentation of Evidence.
+The Dean or the Dean's designee shall proceed first with the presentation of evidence, followed by the Respondent. - c.
 Questioning.
-A witness may be questioned by the Dean, by the Respondent, or by members of the committee. - d.
+A witness may be questioned by the Dean or the Dean's designee, by the Respondent, or by members of the committee. - d.
 Rebuttal.
-Following the presentation of evidence by the Respondent, the Dean may offer evidence in rebuttal.
+Following the presentation of evidence by the Respondent, the Dean or the Dean's designee may offer evidence in rebuttal.
 The Respondent may then offer evidence in surrebuttal. - e.
 Closing Statements.
-After all the evidence has been presented, closing statements may be made by the Dean and then by the Respondent. - f.
+After all the evidence has been presented, closing statements may be made by the Dean or the Dean's designee and then by the Respondent. - f.
 Continuance.
-If either the Dean or the Respondent asserts surprise by any evidence presented, the Chairperson may grant a reasonable continuance in order to enable the surprised party to obtain evidence to meet the surprise. - g.
+If the Dean, the Dean's designee, or the Respondent asserts surprise by any evidence presented, the Chairperson may grant a reasonable continuance in order to enable the surprised party to obtain evidence to meet the surprise. - g.
 Reopening.
-In the interest of justice, the Chairperson of the committee may permit either the Respondent or the Dean to offer rebuttal evidence or to reopen that person's case-in-chief.
+In the interest of justice, the Chairperson of the committee may permit either the Respondent or the Dean or the Dean's designee to offer rebuttal evidence or to reopen that person's case-in-chief.